Exercise-11 (Computation of cash paid for property, plant and equipment)

 The following additional information is available to you:

-- An equipment was purchased for $10,000 and the payment was fully settled by issuing bonds payable.
+- A piece of equipment was purchased for $10,000, and its payment was fully settled by issuing bonds payable.

 Required: